Uomocosa/webhooks-course/notes.md

 * How to copy and open any code from "GitHub" to "Visual Studio Core" using "Git":
 * 0. From GitHub go to "Code" and copy the url
 * 1. Open "Command Prompt"
-* 2. Go to the folder u want to open (~ ex.: C:\Users\Uomocosa\Code\Webhooks) using the command "cd" in the command prompt, it lets u open the folder
-*    (es.: starting from C:\Users\Uomocosa; type "cd Code" then enter, then "cd Webhooks")
+* 2. Go to the folder u want to open (~ ex.: C:\Users\Uomocosa\Code\Webhooks) using the command "cd" in the command prompt, it lets u open the folder (es.: starting from C:\Users\Uomocosa; type "cd Code" then enter, then "cd Webhooks")
 * 3. Type "git clone " and paste the URL copied from github then press Enter
 * 4. Type "code ." then press enter

+* [- Uomo]
+* How to start your local host
+* 1. In the command promt or the terminal on "Visual Studio Code" go to the folder u want to open in your local host (~es.: C:\Users\Uomocosa\Code\Webhooks\webhooks-course\code\express-discorder), u can move from folder to folder in the terminal using the "cd" command.
+* 2. type "npm install" then enter
+* 3. type "npm start" then enter
+* You have now created your local host at: http://localhost:3000
+* (N.B.: 3000 is the port of your local host)

 ### Video 5 - Opening a Tunnel